couchbase-examples/couchbase-tutorials/tutorial/markdown/python/bedrock-serverless-pdf-chat/bedrock-serverless-pdf-chat.md

 ### Chat Lambda

 This lambda focusses on answering a single question asked by the user.
 When a question is asked, this lambda uses bedrock to get appropriate embeddings for the question.
-Then, these embeddings are used by couchbase vector store to do similarity search and get similar documents (Relevant Pages from the PDF) to help in answering.
+Then, these embeddings are used by couchbase vector store to perform similarity search and get similar documents (Relevant Pages from the PDF) to help in answering.
 At the end, the question with the whole context is asked from the Bedrock's LLM and the answer is sent back to show to the UI.

 #### Connect to Couchbase and get bedrock embeddings